bparent11/analysingEffectOfHealthPlanInFrance/README.md

 To see the results, you can take a look at the regression-reference2017.ipynb file.
 You'll be able to see all of the regression on the data.

-If you want to see how did we filter and sort the data, you can take a look at filtering_data.ipynb, functions.py, work_on_dental_field.ipynb, mean.ipynb and governmental-expenditures.ipynb files (in addition to "plot" directory).
+If you want to see how did we filter and sort the data, you can take a look at filtering_data.ipynb, functions.py, work_on_dental_field.ipynb and governmental-expenditures.ipynb files (in addition to "plot" directory).
 The main idea is available on functions.py file, you'll be able to understand how does it work in general.